 Except the Will which says to them:”Hold on!”

 Maurice came back to France after the war ended.
 This was the third time in his lifetime that he had to start over from a blank page, precisely like his father before him.
-With the helpful hand of his step-brother Raymond Verhille, an upstanding man and shrewd entrepreneur whom he was close with, the ever-resourceful Maurice got back on his feet and together they built up a successful manufacturing enterprise named Société Lucas.
+With the helpful hand of his step-brother Raymond Verhille, an upstanding man and shrewd entrepreneur whom he was close with, the ever-resourceful Maurice got back on his feet and together they built up a successful garment enterprise named Société Lucas.

 Maurice Gouttman and wife Noelle, 1934.